zxc308/P4-tutorials/exercises/link_monitor/README.md

    ```bash
    ./receive.py
    ```
-The reported link utilization will always be 0 because the probe fields have not been filled out yet.
+The reported link utilization and the switch port numbers will always be 0 because the probe fields have not been filled out yet.

 5. Run an iperf flow between h1 and h4:
    ```bash
    mininet> iperf h1 h4